-Start with a piece of sturdy 8 1/2 x 11 inch card stock.
-The 110# cardstock is a great choice.
-Using a sturdy cardstocck for your base will give you the most professional results.
+Start with a piece of sturdy 8 1/2 x 11-inch card stock.
+110# cardstock is a great choice.
+Using a sturdy cardstock for your base will give you the most professional results.
 Investing in a package or two of cardstock to use for card bases will take you a long way in your beginning card making journey.
 I’ve also used white cardstock to cut images on my Silhouette Cameo or Cricut Explore, and then used markers to color the images to add to my card.
 While you can use colors or kraft cardstock, I find myself most often using white and then layering my elements on it.

 This is the cardstock that I use most often.**

 Maybe you aren’t sure if you want to continue card making, but you want to try it.
-I find that Blitsy has some great deals on basic card bases with envelopes in the A2 size.

 Cutting your cardstock in half to make your card bases is made easier by the use of a good quality paper trimmer.
-If I was going to recommend any one tool to a beginning card maker, I would highly recommend some sort of paper cutter or trimmer.
+If I was going to recommend anyone tool to a beginning card maker, I would highly recommend some sort of paper cutter or trimmer.
 I will discuss this in a later post.

 Cutting Guidelines for Your Card Bases